gityow/barkangel/README.md

 - absolute and relative paths on GAE https://stackoverflow.com/questions/5050615/how-to-get-application-root-path-in-gae

 Feature Roadmap:
-- refine push notification criteria (currently pushes upon new draft, read email)
+- refine push notification criteria (currently pushes upon new draft, read email, moved to bin)
 - use content of push notification to parse email
 - persisting data and loading to a database to track changes over time - https://cloud.google.com/storage/docs/uploading-objects#storage-upload-object-code-sample
 - using java sdk in python runtime